-3 way matching in Accounts Payable
+The importance of 3-way matching in Accounts Payable

-Simply put, the Google and Facebook accounting departments did not have the proper procedures in place to prevent scams like this.
+Simply put, the Google and Facebook accounting departments needed the proper procedures to prevent scams like this.
 While they might have approved these fake invoices for a myriad of reasons, there is one step that companies can take to ensure that this does not happen to them.

 By requiring invoice matching before every invoice approval in the Accounts Payable (AP) department, businesses can protect against fraud and know whether the invoice should be paid in full or only partly, depending on the number of goods received.

-The only problem with this form of matching is that it does not take into account the goods received by the business.
-This is why 3 way matching in Accounts Payable can be a more effective way to prevent fraudulent invoices from being paid and ensure your company only pays for what it receives.
+The only problem with this form of matching is that it does not consider the goods received by the business.
+This is why 3-way matching in Accounts Payable can be a more effective way to prevent fraudulent invoices from being paid and ensure your company only pays for what it receives.

 Since the department is working with three documents rather than a single invoice, the effort and time required to match these three documents can almost outweigh the risks of fraud.
 However, with an automated 3-way matching process that utilizes Artificial Intelligence (AI), like Rossum, companies can pay only for what they receive, detect fraud, and save valuable time.

 Examples of 3-way matching

-With fraudulent invoices on the rise, it is essential that companies have processes in place to detect fraud early on.
-Companies can lose millions of dollars paying fake invoices, but with the proper process in place, they can reduce this risk.
-3-way matching is a helpful tool that businesses can use to ensure that they do not pay defrauders.
+With fraudulent invoices on the rise, companies must have processes to detect fraud early on.
+Companies can lose millions of dollars paying fake invoices, but with the proper process, they can reduce this risk.
+3-way matching is a helpful tool that businesses can use to ensure they do not pay defrauders.

 In a hypothetical example, assume that Company A receives an invoice from Company B requesting a $1,000 payment for purchased goods.
 Company A has a copy of their purchase order for five computer chips at $200.

-These three documents are then compared to each other in a 3-way match process.
+These three documents are then compared in a 3-way match process.
 The data regarding Company A and Company B match, as do the dates and price-per-item.
 Unfortunately, the inventory department’s receipt of goods only states that four computer chips arrived.

-The above example outlines how a simple 3-way matching process can prevent companies from paying for goods that they did not receive.
+The above example outlines how a simple 3-way matching process can prevent companies from paying for goods they did not receive.
 Preventing fraud can be seen in another hypothetical example.
-Using the same scenario as above, assume that Company A received an invoice from Company B requesting a $1,000 payment.
+Using the same scenario above, assume that Company A received an invoice from Company B requesting a $1,000 payment.

 3-way matching concept